 The curriculum focuses on science mastery customized for working professionals.
-It is designed and sequenced to develop a new generation of scientific leaders and a pipeline of skilled workforce in sustainability.
+Columbia’s Earth Institute designed and sequenced to develop a new generation of scientific leaders — a pipeline of skilled workforce in sustainability.
 Students have the flexibility to choose from a variety of courses in order to best prepare themselves for professional advancement.
 Students must successfully complete 36 points or twelve courses, including three required courses.

 The program’s coursework is organized by the following five areas of study:

 Area 1 – Integrative Courses in Sustainability Science (9 points)